I changed the settings of the standard MacOS terminal!

 Terminal

-This is Futa from the System Solutions Department.
+This is Fuuta from the System Solutions Department.

-Are you making preparations for a comfortable life, such as installing heating equipment, as winter approaches?
+With winter finally upon us, are you making preparations for a comfortable life, such as installing heating appliances?

-If you search for "Mac terminal", there are many articles about iTerm2, so if you are interested, please search there as well.
+If you search for "Mac Terminal," you'll find many articles about iTerm2, so if you're interested, try searching there too.

 introduction